paulobef/nabunote-reloaded/README.md

 # Nabunote Reloaded

 A Rich Text Editor using ReactJS, medium-editor and emoji-mart on the Front End.
-Bundled with Parcel
+Bundled with Parcel.

+Features:
+*Inline formatting with medium-editor
+*Custom medium-editor button for opening emoji-mart plugin and adding emojis (+ a shortcut for opening emoji-mart) *Random title placeholder with emojis

 ## Building and running on localhost